ubz1/MongoDBAtlasAPI/README.md

-# Repo with examples for calling the MongoDB Atlas API (https://www.mongodb.com/docs/atlas/api/) from Bash scripts
+# Repo with examples for calling the MongoDB Atlas API

+### Also refer to the MongoDB Atlas API documentation: https://www.mongodb.com/docs/atlas/api/

+## Description:

-## These scripts require the standard tools:
+### These are Bash scripts and require standard tools:
-## - jq to parse JSON (https://jqlang.github.io/jq/download/)
+### - `jq` to parse JSON (https://jqlang.github.io/jq/download/)
-## - curl to make the API calls
+### - `curl` to make the API calls

+## Notes:
-## ATLASAPIKEY='OrgPublicKey:OrgPrivateKey' needs to be filled in with Organization Owner access key.
+### - ATLASAPIKEY='OrgPublicKey:OrgPrivateKey' needs to be filled in with Organization Owner access key.

-## Scripts are provided as an example and not for production use.
+## Scripts are provided as an example only and are not for production use.
 Use at your own risk.